radeonwu/LidarCameraCalibration/README.md

 ./build.sh
 rosrun points2image points2image _points_node:=/sensors/velodyne_points
 ```
-The reason to run calibration_publisher and points2image manually is due to when launching them from the autoware runtime manager, options are missing or error occurs \
+The reason to run calibration_publisher and points2image manually is due to when launching them from the autoware runtime manager, options are missing or error occurs.

 ## Test approach of Reference [1] with docker
 Short summary: the full code can be run following all the steps, yet the testing result of this approach is not stable - the calibration matrix value vibrates a lot everytime after a new image/pointcloud pair is newly registed.